marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 Any issues with storage should be noted.
 Samples **may potentially** remain preserved if briefly thawed to refrigeration temperature (4˚C) and returned to freezing temperatures within 24 hours.

-## Quality control
+### Quality Control

-A field negative control consisting of sterile RO water in a pre-filled and sealed (prior to fieldwork) 1L bottle is filtered at the start and end of a cruise using new sterile peristaltic tube and fittings.
+A field negative control consisting of sterile RO water in a pre-filled and sealed (prior to fieldwork) 1 L bottle is filtered at the start and end of a cruise using new sterile peristaltic tube and fittings.
 If more than 50 samples are collected on a cruise, an additional negative control is filtered every 50 samples.

-## Basic troubleshooting guide
+### Basic Troubleshooting Guide

 **Issue 1:** Clogged filter.